 When a charge is aggravated, it carries harsher penalties.
-Embezzlement charges become aggravated when a defendant embezzled from a specially protected class of victims, such as the elderly or disabled adults.
-When a victim had a heightened level of trust with the offender, a charge can be aggravated as well.
+Embezzlement charges become aggravated when a defendant embezzles from a specially protected class of victims, such as the elderly or disabled adults.
+When a victim has a heightened level of trust with the offender, a charge can be aggravated as well.
 Common examples of individuals who yield a heightened level of trust include a defendant who is a public servant, an insurance company employee, or a bank employee.

-Many alleged offenders believe that they lacked criminal intent because they had the intention to pay back or the intent to return stolen assets to their rightful owner.
+Many alleged offenders believe that they lacked criminal intent because they had the intention to pay back or return stolen assets to their rightful owner.
+Embezzlement occurs most often in the following industries:

-We pride ourselves on protecting the rights of all clients facing criminal accusations throughout the State of Utah.
-For your convenience, we have an office located in Salt Lake City, Utah.
-Contact Brown, Bradshaw & Moffat, LLP at (801) 532-5297 for a no obligation consultation today.
+We pride ourselves on protecting the rights of all clients facing criminal accusations throughout Utah.
+Contact us at (801) 532-5297 to get started on your defense today.

 Use the form above to request your free, confidential case evaluation.
 Our office will contact you as soon as possible to arrange for you to discuss the facts of your case with an experienced criminal defense attorney in Salt Lake City, Utah.